 Which Drugs & Supplements Interact with Ayahuasca?

 The following classes of drugs are potentially dangerous when taken with ayahuasca, or any MAOIs.
-If you are taking medication, please research each drug’s half-life so you know how far in advance you need to stop use before drinking ayahuasca.
+If you are taking medication, please consult your pharmacist about how far in advance you need to stop use before drinking ayahuasca, a strong MAOI.
 Some medications require as much as 4-6 weeks.